healthschema/healthschema.github.io/_posts/2015-08-10-introduction-to-the-structured-data-web.md

 ### The Structured Data Web
 The Internet is transforming from a Web of Documents to a Web of Data, powering the next generation of smarter, data-driven web applications.

-If you want your content to be discoverable, indexable, computable, re-usable, interlinked, or highly ranked by the search engines, publish your content as structured data on the web.
+Today if you want your content to be discoverable, indexable, computable, reusable, interlinked, searchable, or highly ranked by any of the search engines - you'll need to publish your content clearly as structured data on the web.

 ***